bfovet/ngw/README.md

  1. Download and install a Java 8 JDK.
 We recommend https://adoptopenjdk.net
  2. Download, install, and launch Eclipse Oxygen R3a for RCP/RAP developers using the Java 8 installation https://www.eclipse.org/downloads/packages/release/oxygen/3a/eclipse-rcp-and-rap-developers
+    a.
+To use a particular JVM for Eclipse, see https://wiki.eclipse.org/Eclipse.ini
  2. In the Project Explorer, choose Import | Git | Projects from Git
  3. Clone the URL https://gitlab.com/iwf/ngw.git.
 Choose the "master" branch.
 Choose "Import Existing Eclipse Projects."
 You should end up with a workspace containing 20 projects.